How one mother turned unimaginable grief into a beautiful and moving obituary

 6 years ago

-When 22-year-old Spencer Seupel took his own life last Friday, his mother did an extraordinary thing.
-In the face of unimaginable grief, she sat down and wrote an obituary for her son – one of the most beautiful obituaries we at Legacy.com have ever seen.
+When 22-year-old Spencer Seupel took his own life, his mother did an extraordinary thing.
+In the face of unimaginable grief, she sat down and wrote an obituary for her son—one of the most beautiful obituaries we here at Legacy have ever seen.

 One way readers can help is by donating to Ben Speaks, the suicide prevention organization to which the family has requested memorial contributions in Spencer's memory.
-Another way is to sign Spencer's Guest Book and offer their condolences.
-And finally, maybe most importantly, they can share Spencer's story – with their children, their friends, anyone who matters to them – and ensure that he won't be forgotten.
+Another way is to sign Spencer's Guest Book and offer condolences and messages of support.
+And finally, maybe most importantly, they can share Spencer's story—with their children, their friends, anyone who matters to them—and ensure that he won't be forgotten.